kwakmeensoo/NLP-Project/README.md

 ## Overview

 This project addresses the challenge of matching spoken lecture content to corresponding presentation slides using only audio input.
-Building upon the MaViLS (Matching Videos to Lecture Slides) dataset and methodology, we enhance the dynamic programming pipeline with state-of-the-art multimodal retrieval embeddings and introduce several novel features to improve matching accuracy.
+Building upon the MaViLS (Matching Videos to Lecture Slides) dataset and methodology, I enhance the dynamic programming pipeline with state-of-the-art multimodal retrieval embeddings and introduce several novel features to improve matching accuracy.

 The system consists of two main components: